MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 The nodes can be grouped into cluster if they all locate within radius r of the point with the XY-coordinate that is the geometric mean of those nodes' XY-coordinates.
 # 3. Design decision explaining why you select:
 ## 3.1.
 Parameters such as the size of an initial population.
-The number of the nodes: K
+The number of the nodes, K: 100;
+The required maximum number of clusters, M: 50;
 The size of population, P: [1000, inif), 1000 (R: Larger population can acelerate the convergence of the algorithm at the expense of time cost);
 The probability of mutation: [0, 0.5], 0.2 (R: If more than 0.5, the algorithm is the same as the random strategy);
 The round of crossover: [P/2, P], P (R: More offsprings can acelerate the convergence of the algorithm at the expense of time cost);
-The maximum number of clusters: N <= K (R: we should consider the worst case that nodes are significantly far from each other)
 The individual: an array with the size of K
 The radius, r: 100 (R: it is not determined yet)
 The maximum interval interval between two generation where best-so-far result occurs, Max_inter: 1000.